RustyRoad/RustyRoad/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- Rust is a relatively new language, and it is not as mature as Ruby on Rocket.
+- Rust is a relatively new language, and it is not as mature as Ruby on Rails.
-- Rust is not as easy to use as Ruby on Rocket.
+- Rust is not as easy to use as Ruby on Rails.
 - Rust has a borrow checker, which can make it difficult to use.

 ## 🚀 Future Scope <a name = "future_scope"></a>